Muffins and Quick Bread / Vegan Gluten Free Banana Bread

 Top down view of two slices of banana bread cut from a loaf.

-There are a lot of -frees with this gluten-free banana bread – gluten-free, dairy-free, egg-free, refined sugar-free – but it’s amazing.
+There are a lot of -frees with this vegan gluten-free banana bread – gluten-free, dairy-free, egg-free, refined sugar-free – but it’s amazing.
 The first time I tested it I was genuinely blown away by how virtually identical the crumb and flavour were to my usual spelt flour banana bread.

 Why You Should Try This Recipe